Join An Emmaus Peer Support Group

 Emmaus Men’s Support

-Emmaus Spiritual Peer Support groups are an exclusively peer-led ministry made up of individuals who experience mental health challenges as well as those who accompany and support them.
+Emmaus Spiritual Peer Support groups are an exclusively peer-led ministry made up of individuals who experience mental health challenges, as well as those who accompany and support them.
 Our groups do not offer and are not a replacement for professional counselling, therapy or clinical advice.

-If you would like more information on our groups and whether our peer support gatherings might be helpful in your particular situation, or, if you are interested in starting an Emmaus Mental Health Ministry in your parish, deanery or pastoral area for specific needs, please contact us using the form below:
+If you would like more information on our groups and whether our peer support gatherings might be helpful in your particular situation, or if you are interested in starting an Emmaus Mental Health Ministry in your parish, deanery or pastoral area for specific needs, please contact us using the form below:

 What happens at an Emmaus support meeting?

-Emmaus meetings opperate using a strengths-based spiritual peer support model of shared facilitation, learning, support, and prayer.
+Emmaus meetings operate using a strengths-based spiritual peer support model of shared facilitation, learning, support, and prayer.
 The following is meant to provide you with a short outline of what you can expect when you meet new companions at an Emmaus meeting.

 Prayer: Meetings begin with prayer led by one of our support group members.